a455jldvmsrwll1a/MCOfflineAuth/README.md

 The client will create and read the files `secret-key` and `public-key` to store the keypair.

-The server stores known users in `authorised-keys.json`, and its configuration in `server.conf`, of which there are only two settings at this time:
+The server stores known users in `authorised-keys.json`, and its configuration in `server.conf`:

 - **Boolean** `enforcing`